secureflag/recipes/githooks-assignments/README.md

 ## Usage

-Once installed, the hook runs automatically on every commit.
+Once installed, the hook runs automatically on every push.
 It will:

 1. Check which assignment requirement flag is set
 2. Verify your assignment status via the SecureFlag API
-3. Allow the commit if requirements are met, or block it with helpful error messages if not
+3. Allow the push if requirements are met, or block it with helpful error messages if not

-The hook runs on **every commit**, regardless of the commit message content.
+The hook runs on **every push**, checking requirements before code is pushed to the remote repository.

 ## Configuration